-There is absolutely no reason why my spooler should have been taking up 20% of my Intel Core i7.
-I was not printing anything at the time and I had no print jobs in the queue.
+There was absolutely no reason why my spooler should have been taking up 20% of my Intel Core i7.
+I was not printing anything at the time, and I had no print jobs in the queue.

-According to various sources on the Internet, this high CPU usage is probably the result of a faulty printer driver or a misconfigured printer.
+This high CPU usage was the result of a faulty printer driver or a misconfigured printer.

 To start off, I would suggest that you open up the Devices & Printers section in your Control Panel and remove any printers that are no longer in use.